Market

 Segment revenue with major customers

-The Company has one customers during the year ended 31 March 2024 ( Previous year three customer) accounting for more than 10% of its revenue from operations.
-During the year 26.27% (Previous year: 40.58%) of the Company's revenue from operation was generated from these customers.
+The Company has two customers during the year ended 31 March 2025 (PY Three customer) accounting for more than 10% of its revenue from operations.
+During the year 26.94% (PY 40.58%) of the Company's revenue from operation was generated from these customers.

 As the post-employment benefits is provided on an actuarial basis for the Company as a whole, the amount pertaining to key management personnel is not ascertainable and therefore not included above.